A Professionally Diverse Environment

 The Columbus School of Law has long recognized the importance of attracting, maintaining, and supporting a diverse and inclusive community in order to advance its mission and educational objectives.
 To assist in achieving these goals, the Dean of the Law School has established a Diversity and Inclusion Advisory Council composed of staff, faculty, alumni, and students.

-Students came to Catholic Law from 24 states, including the District of Columbia and Puerto Rico, as well as Argentina, Canada, China, Finland, India, Japan, Nigeria, Peru, Poland, Singapore, Rwanda, and Trinidad and Topago.
-They represent 107 colleges and universities.
+Students came to Catholic Law from 28 states, the District of Columbia and Puerto Rico, as well as Canada, China, Columbia, Cuba, Ecuador, El Salvador, India, Korea, Nigeria, Pakistan, Peru, Philippines, Poland, and Turkey.
+They represent 111 colleges and universities.

-- 29% of the student body are self-identified as members of an ethnic or racial group that is underrepresented in the legal profession.
+- 27% of the student body are self-identified as members of an ethnic or racial group that is underrepresented in the legal profession.